Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

 Prove the idea has legs first.
 Once there is a product and the decisions start to stack up, that is when a fractional CTO is worth the fee.

 The cost of building dropped.
 The cost of building the wrong thing did not.
-That gap is the whole game early on, and it is the same reason a cofounder beats an advisor before there is a product.
-I wrote more about how I think about this on my beliefs page.
+That gap is the whole game early on.
+I wrote more about how I think about it on my beliefs page.

 Not Sure Which One You Are?